G-Schumacher44/analyst_toolkit_deployment_utility/README.md

   - `python -m analyst_toolkit.run_toolkit_pipeline --config config/run_toolkit_config.yaml`

 Note: The artifact uses `.gitkeep` placeholders so its `data/` and `exports/` folders remain visible without shipping data.

+## 🛠 CI/CD and Codespaces

+- GitHub Actions: automated build + metadata checks on pushes/PRs.
+See `.github/workflows/ci.yml`.
+- Release workflow: builds artifacts on tags (`v*`) and can publish to TestPyPI/PyPI if secrets are set.
+See `.github/workflows/release.yml`.
+- Codespaces: open in GitHub Codespaces and the devcontainer provisions a conda env from `environment.dev.yml`, installs the package, and registers a Jupyter kernel.
+See `.devcontainer/`.

 ## 🤝 On Generative AI Use